api3dao/data-feed-proxy-combinators/README.md

 Data Feed Proxy Combinators provide modular and composable smart contracts for on-chain data feed adaptation.
 They typically take the address(es) of underlying feed(s) and operational parameters (like scaling factors) in their constructors.
 Key contract implementations include:

 - **`InverseApi3ReaderProxyV1`**: Takes an underlying `IApi3ReaderProxy` (e.g., ETH/USD).
 Its `read()` method returns the inverse of the underlying feed's value (e.g., `1 / (ETH/USD value)` to represent USD/ETH), exposing an `IApi3ReaderProxy` interface.
-- **`ScaledApi3FeedProxyV1`**: Reads from an underlying `IApi3ReaderProxy`, scales its value to a specified number of decimal places, and exposes the Chainlink `AggregatorV3Interface` (and `AggregatorV2V3Interface`).
+- **`ScaledApi3FeedProxyV1`**: Reads from an underlying `IApi3ReaderProxy`, scales its value to a specified number of decimal places, and exposes the Chainlink `AggregatorV2V3Interface`.
 This makes an Api3 data feed, with adjusted precision, consumable by systems expecting a Chainlink-compatible interface with arbitrary decimals.
 - **`ProductApi3ReaderProxyV1`**: Takes two underlying `IApi3ReaderProxy` instances.
 Its `read()` method returns the product of their values, implementing the `IApi3ReaderProxy` interface.
 - **`NormalizedApi3ReaderProxyV1`**: Reads from an external data feed implementing the Chainlink-compatible `AggregatorV2V3Interface` and exposes the standard Api3 `IApi3ReaderProxy` interface.
 This allows dApps expecting an Api3 feed to consume data from other sources, useful for migration.

-These combinators either consume and expose the Api3 `IApi3ReaderProxy` interface or act as adapters to/from other interfaces like Chainlink's `AggregatorV3Interface`.
+These combinators either consume and expose the Api3 `IApi3ReaderProxy` interface or act as adapters to/from other interfaces like Chainlink's `AggregatorV2V3Interface`.
 This facilitates integration within the Api3 ecosystem or when bridging with other oracle systems.
 The output of one combinator can often serve as input for another, enabling complex data transformation pipelines.

 ## Deployment Guide